-A. No, but we are closely affiliated with the Cherokee Nation.
-Our parent organization is the Cherokee National Historical Society that is a non-profit, educational institution that is recognized by the IRS as a 501-c-3 organization.
-The Principal Chief and Deputy Chief and some council members are ex-officio members of our board of trustees.
+Up until that point, the Cherokee Heritage Center, was closely affiliated with the Cherokee Nation.
+Our parent organization was the Cherokee National Historical Society, a non-profit, educational institution recognized by the IRS as a 501-c-3 organization.
+The Principal Chief and Deputy Chief and some council members were ex-officio members of our board of trustees.
 Also, our by-laws require that one-half of the board be Cherokees, but the percentage is usually from 90 – 100 percent.

 Q. When was the Cherokee National Historical Society formed?

 A. Martin A. Hagerstrand and William Wayne Keeler were the two most responsible.
 Hagerstrand was recently retired from the U.S. Army and was a white man of Swedish descent married to a Cherokee-Choctaw.
 “Marty” or “the Colonel” as he was affectionately known, developed a great interest in Cherokee culture and was the driving force behind motivating the community to get behind this project.
 Keeler, was Chief of the Cherokee Nation and the head of Phillips Petroleum Co.
 He lined up the financial backing.

 Q. What was the first phase of this project?